neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 1 - Deploy Neo4j/README.md

 ![](images/37-deploy.png)

 You now have a single node of Neo4j running!
-In the next lab, we'll connect to both databases we deployed.
+In the next lab, we'll connect to it.